wazuh/wazuh-documentation/source/user-manual/kibana-app/wazuh-rbac.rst

 Getting started with Wazuh RBAC
 ===============================
 Role-based access control systems refer to security mechanisms designed to control users’ access to a system’s resources or tasks.
-In this sense, these systems control the access of the different users.
-They also distribute the additional resources and actions so that system administrators can have specific users for each task or access resources.
+These systems control the access of the users and distribute the different resources and actions so that system administrators can have specific users for each task or access to resources.

 The main features provided by RBAC in Wazuh are: